Decodo/Amazon-scraper/README.md

 ## Introduction
 Amazon is a treasure trove of eCommerce information due to its vast database of products, prices, reviews, and sales data.
 The platform offers valuable insights into the market and competitor strategies, making it an incredibly useful target to extract information from for those seeking to thrive in the digital marketplace.

-Smartproxy offers an easy way to gather data from Amazon with the [eCommerce Scraping API](https://smartproxy.com/scraping/ecommerce).
+Decodo offers an easy way to gather data from Amazon with the [eCommerce Scraping API](https://decodo.com/scraping/ecommerce).
 It targets various product areas, such as product listings, prices, reviews, and search results, then returns the information in an easy-to-read JSON format.

 ## Features
  - Ready-made targets to efficiently scrape the most popular Amazon pages